FACULTY & STAFF

 Mr. Gerald Lazar

 Mr. Gerald Lazar has worked at Bnei Akiva Schools since 2007.
-He has taught a variety of courses including English, World History, Jewish History, Dramatic Arts and Law.
-Currently, he manages Yeshivat Or Chaim’s academic guidance, admissions and student activities, and is also the head of the Arts/Technology department.
-Mr. Lazar has an Honours B.A. in History and Religious Studies, a B.Ed., and an M.A. in History.
-He also has a certificate from Yeshiva University’s Lead course and has Guidance Specialist certification from Queen’s University.
-Known for its welcoming environment, Mr. Lazar’s office is often full of students working on multiple projects.
+He has taught a variety of courses including English, World History, Jewish History, Dramatic Arts, and Law.
+As part of his previous roles, he oversaw student activities, working behind the scenes and directly with students to create smooth, engaging, well-run programs, run by well-supported student leaders.
+As Assistant Principal, he manages Yeshivat Or Chaim’s day-to-day operations, including attendance, discipline, and the smooth running of school-wide systems.
+He also continues to lead the school’s academic guidance, supporting our students in course selection and post-secondary applications.
+Mr. Lazar has an Honours B.A. in History & Religious Studies, and an M.A. in History from York University.
+He received his B.Ed. from Western University.
+He also has a certificate from Yeshiva University’s Lead course, as well as Guidance Specialist certification and Principalship Qualifications from Queens University.

 Mrs. Miriam Klein